- Olympic ski run (length 7.5 km)

 |5 Übungshang Patscherkofel|

 |Date||Weather||°C max / min|

 The family-friendly slopes and the legendary Olympic run offer skiers and snowboarders simple to challenging terrain as well as fantastic views over the city of Innsbruck.
-In the 15,000m2 children's area, little guests can learn how to ski in a playful way.
-The snowpark has also been a hotspot for guests from all over the world for years.
+In the 15,000 m2 children's area - Kofele's Kinderland, little guests can learn how to ski in a playful way.
+The snowpark Patscherkofel has also been a hotspot for guests from all over the world for years.

-There are three signposted ski touring routes available to ski tourers and snowshoe hikers, and with the ski touring night on Thursdays that runs until 10:00 pm something that can hardly be found elsewhere in this form is on offer as well.
+There are signposted ski touring routes available to ski tourers, winter walkers and snowshoe hikers, and with the ski touring night on Thursdays that runs until 10:00 pm.

-Night skiing every Tuesday, Thursday, and Friday from 5:00 to 7:00 pm at Heiligwasserwiese is another good reason to spend your skiing holiday in Igls.
-With the SKI plus CITY Pass Stubai Innsbruck there is a 25% discount on night tickets - so let's get started!
+Evening skiing every Tuesday and Thursday from 4:00 to 6:30 pm at Heiligwasserwiese is another good reason to spend your skiing holiday here.
+With the SKI plus CITY Pass Stubai Innsbruck there is a 25% discount on evening tickets - so let's get started!